74Thirsty/agnosticam/README.md

 AgnostiCam is a **self-hosted camera operations dashboard** for IP cameras you explicitly configure yourself.

-> ✅ Designed for authorized, manually managed camera fleets.
+> ✅ Designed for manually managed camera fleets.
-> ⚠️ Optional Shodan integration is available when you set an API key for authorized discovery workflows.
+> ✅ Optional Shodan integration is available when you set an API key for IP discovery workflows.

 ## Features